Partygate: From 24 January

 In the Commons debate on the topic, Johnson said Starmer "spent most of his time [as Director of Public Prosecutions] prosecuting journalists [a reference to Julian Assange's prosecution] and failing to prosecute Jimmy Savile".
-Full Fact fact checkers said, "Starmer was head of the CPS when the decision was made not to prosecute Savile but he was not the reviewing lawyer for the case".
+Full Fact fact checkers said: "Starmer was head of the CPS when the decision was made not to prosecute Savile but he was not the reviewing lawyer for the case".
 The BBC "found no evidence that Sir Keir was involved at any point in the decision not to charge Savile".
-Commons speaker Lindsay Hoyle also criticised Johnson's accusation.
+Speaker of the House of Commons Lindsay Hoyle also criticised Johnson's accusation.
 Three days later, Johnson stated that he was "not talking about the leader of the opposition's personal record when he was DPP.
 I was making a point about his responsibility for the organisation as a whole".
-Munira Mirza, Director of the Number 10 Policy Unit, publicly resigned on 3 February, saying Johnson should have apologised.
+Munira Mirza, Director of the Number 10 Policy Unit, resigned on 3 February, saying Johnson should have apologised.
 On the same day, Jack Doyle quit as Johnson's communications director.
 Doyle talked about the difficulty of his job in recent weeks, but also said that he had always intended to only work in government for two years.
-Starmer later needed police protection following a mob threatening violence outside parliament.
+Starmer later needed police protection, following a mob threatening violence outside parliament.
 Starmer and others blamed Johnson for inciting the disturbance.
-Starmer experienced online death threats, he said, "It's very important for me to say that what the prime minister said was wrong, it was very wrong.
+Starmer experienced online death threats, he said: "It's very important for me to say that what the prime minister said was wrong, it was very wrong.
 He knew exactly what he was doing".

 Cummings said there were photos of the alleged 13 November party in the Johnsons' flat.

-On 4 February 10 Downing Street announced the resignations of both Dan Rosenfield, Johnson's chief of staff, and Martin Reynolds, his principal private secretary.
+On 4 February, 10 Downing Street announced the resignations of both Dan Rosenfield, Johnson's chief of staff, and Martin Reynolds, his principal private secretary.
 Sky News described this as "an apparent mass exodus from Downing Street amid the fallout from the partygate scandal" (by 22 April they described it as "part of a purge of the prime minister's senior team in the wake of the partygate scandal").
 Rosenfield and Reynolds were to continue in their roles until their successors were appointed.
-BBC News reported that Johnson's official spokesman said Doyle's, Rosenfield's, and Reynolds's resignations were as a result of "mutual decisions".
+BBC News reported that Johnson's official spokesman said Doyle's, Rosenfield's and Reynolds's resignations were as a result of "mutual decisions".
 A fifth adviser in the Number 10 Policy Unit, Elena Narozanski, resigned the following day.
 BBC News reported that energy minister, Greg Hands said the resignations came after Johnson "made it clear there would be a shake-up" in Downing Street organisation, following criticism of it in the Gray investigation update.
 Mirza considered Johnson's comment "scurrilous".
 The Daily Mirror reported sources saying the police had a photograph of Johnson with a can of Estrella beer standing next to Rishi Sunak at the 19 June 2020 Cabinet Room birthday event.
 It is reported to be one of the 300 images given by Gray to the Metropolitan Police, and to have been taken by the official No 10 photographer, Andrew Parsons.